-- (ii) may require such a person to produce, for examination or inspection, any books and documents, and any other records, that may be relevant for monitoring purposes; - (iii) make extracts therefrom or copies thereof; and - (iv) demand an explanation of any entries in such a book, document, or other record; - (g) require that the driver or other person in charge of a motor vehicle used for public transport, produce any documents whatsoever, that were issued by a competent authority, in terms of this Act, or a previous law, with regard to the vehicle or the public transport for which it may be used terms of this Act, or 10 the previous law, as the case may be, and which, in terms of this Act or that law have to be kept on that vehicle; - (h) upon the order of a permissions board, attach a permission or permit that has expired or lapsed or has been withdrawn temporarily in terms of this Act, and hand it over to that board.

-(2) A person questioned or required to furnish an explanation under paragraph (f) of subsection (1), is entitled to all the privileges to which any person testifying before a court of law is entitled.

-(3) (a) Where an authorised officer finds a vehicle used for public transport under the authority of a permission or permit to be so defective as to be a danger to persons or 20 property, the authorised officer may order the driver or other person in charge of the motor vehicle to surrender that permission or permit, as well as all distinguishing marks relating to the vehicle, and prohibit that driver or person forthwith to use the vehicle for public transport.

-(b) The permission or permit so surrendered, must be retained by the officer until the 25 holder of the permission or permit has satisfied the officer that the defects have been remedied and that the vehicle is in a roadworthy condition, the onus of proving which rests on the holder of the permission or permit.
+- (ii) may require such a person to produce, for examination or inspection, any books and documents, and any other records, that may be relevant for monitoring purposes; - (iii) make extracts therefrom or copies thereof; and - (iv) demand an explanation of any entries in such a book, document, or other record: - (g) require that the driver or other person in charge of a motor vehicle used for public transport, produce any documents whatsoever, that were issued by a competent authority, in terms of this Act, or a previous law. with regard to the vehicle or the public transport for which it may be used terms of this Act, or the previous law. as the case may be, and which, in terms of this Actor that law have to be kept on that v chicle; - (h) upon the order of a board, attach an operating licence or permit that has expired or lapsed or has been withdrawn temporarily in terms of this Act, and hand it over to that board. - (2) A person questioned or required to furnish an explanation under paragraph (f) of subsection (1), is entitled to all the privileges to which any person testifying before a court of law is entitled. - (3) (a) Where an authorised officer finds a vehicle used for public transport under the authority of an operating licence or permit to be so defective as to be a danger to persons or property, the authorised officer may order the driver or other person in charge of the motor vehicle to surrender that operating licence or permit, as well as all distinguishing marks relating to the vehicle. and prohibit that driver or person forthwith to use the vehicle for public transport. - (b) The operating licence or permit so surrendered, must be retained by the officer 25 until the holder of the operating licence or permit has satisfied the officer that the defects have been remedied and that the vehicle is in a roadworthy condition, the onus of proving which rests on the holder of the operating licence or permit.